veillette/physics-book/contents/ch2GraphicalAnalysisOfOneDimensionalMotion.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-[Figure](#fig23) shows the position graph for a particle for 5 s.
+[Figure 23](#fig23) shows the position graph for a particle for 5 s.
 Draw the corresponding velocity and acceleration graphs.

 ![Line graph of position versus time.
 The line has 4 legs.